sleuth-io/skills/docs/metadata-spec.md

 ## Type-Specific Configuration

-Each artifact type requires a corresponding section with specific fields.
+Each asset type requires a corresponding section with specific fields.

 ### Skills (`type = "skill"`)